-(1) Copy or rename the file config.h.generic as config.h, and edit t settings that it contains to whatever is appropriate for your en In particular, if you want to force a specific value for newline define the NEWLINE macro.

-An alternative approach is not to edit config.h, but to use -D c compiler command line to make any changes that you need.
+(1) Copy or rename the file config.h.generic as config.h, and edit settings that it contains to whatever is appropriate for your e In particular, if you want to force a specific value for newlin define the NEWLINE macro.
+When you compile any of the PCRE modu must specify -DHAVE\CONFIG\H to your compiler so that config.h in the sources.
+An alternative approach is not to edit config.h, but to use -D compiler command line to make any changes that you need to the configuration options.
+In this case -DHAVE\CONFIG\H must not be